Gravitational radiation from inspiralling compact binaries to N$^3$LO in the Effective Field Theory approach: Conclusions

 \section{Conclusions}

-Using the EFT approach to gravitational dynamics, we computed the equations of motion and (source) quadrupole moment at N$^3$LO, from which we derived the (instantaneous) contribution to the GW flux.
+Using the EFT approach to gravitational dynamics, we computed the equations of motion and (source) multipole moments needed for the derivation of the (instantaneous) contribution to the GW flux at N$^3$LO.
 Upon including the hereditary corrections due to the tail and tail-of-tail effects obtained in \cite{Goldberger:2009qd}, the calculations presented here provide---for the first time---an independent confirmation of the value of the GW flux for circular orbits at 3PN order derived in \cite{Blanchet:2001aw,Blanchet:2004ek}.
 The EFT formalism readily incorporates all the relevant contributions from the ``near" and ``far" zones, yielding UV finite results without the need of the ``ambiguity parameters" that polluted the original derivations \cite{Blanchet:2001ax,Blanchet:2001aw,Blanchet:2004ek}.
 Our results here illustrate, similarly to the resolution of IR ambiguities in the conservative sector at 4PN order \cite{Galley:2015kus,Porto:2017dgs,Foffa:2019yfl}, the usefulness of the separation of scales and matching computation introduced in \cite{Goldberger:2004jt}, in conjunct with dim. reg. to handle divergent integrals (either due to the point-particle approximation and/or split into regions).
 Similarly to the upgrading to spin effects in the conservative sector, by simply including new worldline couplings \cite{Porto:2005ac,Porto:2006bt,Porto:2008jj,Porto:2008tb,Porto:2010tr,Porto:2010zg,Porto:2012as,Cho:2021mqw,Cho:2022syn,Porto:2016pyg}, the derivations presented here pave the way to the inclusion of spin corrections in the GW flux to the same N$^3$LO level of precision, up to 5PN order, that will be presented elsewhere.
 We also do not foresee any obstacle to continue moving forward to higher orders, towards the present state of the art at N$^4$LO~\cite{Blanchet:2023bwj,Blanchet:2023sbv}.
 12pt

 {\bf Acknowledgements.} It is a pleasure to thank Fran\c cois Larrouturou for several enlightening discussions, comments, and cross checks.
 The work of L.A. was supported by the International Helmholtz-Weizmann Research School for Multimessenger Astronomy, funded through the Initiative and Networking Fund of the Helmholtz Association.
 The work of R.A.P and Z.Y. was funded by the ERC-CoG ``Precision Gravity: From the LHC to LISA'' provided by the European Research Council under the European Union’s H2020 research and innovation program (grant agreement No. 817791).